Is Telefonaktiebolaget LM Ericsson (publ) (ERIC) a Keeper?

 Raymond James gave a rating of “Outperform” to ERIC, setting the target price at $9 in the report published on March 27th of the previous year.

-During the last 5 trading sessions, ERIC rose by +2.84%, which changed the moving average for the period of 200-days by +50.64% in comparison to the 20-day moving average, which settled at $13.74.
-In addition, Telefonaktiebolaget LM Ericsson (publ) saw 18.24% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ERIC fell by -1.70%, which changed the moving average for the period of 200-days by +44.39% in comparison to the 20-day moving average, which settled at $13.91.
+In addition, Telefonaktiebolaget LM Ericsson (publ) saw 16.23% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ERIC